-Under the settlement agreement, Miami University of Ohio has disavowed one policy officials used to impose the warning sign requirement, a policy that also created a complex, burdensome permit system for speech activities.
-It agreed to revise a second policy used to justify the warning signs so that other student groups will not face similar mistreatment.
+Following a federal lawsuit filed by ADF, Miami University of Ohio agreed to a settlement.
+They agreed to no longer require the warning sign, a policy that also created a complex, burdensome permit system for speech activities.
+The university agreed to revise a second policy used to justify the warning signs so that other student groups will not face similar mistreatment.
 And it agreed to revise a third policy so officials cannot stifle speech simply because it could “cause alarm, annoyance, or nuisance.”
 The university has also agreed to pay Students for Life’s damages and attorneys’ fees.